- Sulawesi: Getting to Tanjung Bira

 The first time I heard about this island, I wonder if it is occupied with goats or if it is shaped like a goat.
 Well, obviously not!
-No one ever found out how it was named "Goat Island".
+No one ever found out how it was named “Goat Island”.
 Pak Achok, our boatman on that day also did not know how the name was chosen.
 Whatever it was, the island did attract many snorkelers and divers as it is enclosed by corals.
-Some parts of the island itself is covered with rocks, which reminds me of Pulau Bair in Kei Islands.
+Some parts of the island itself are covered with rocks, which reminds me of Pulau Bair in Kei Islands.
 As we approached the island, we could see the beautiful turquoise blue sea along the shores of Pulau Kambing due to the cleanliness of the water and the amount of light that shines through it.
-Resting on top of the boat and listening to the waves that crashed into those powerful yet intimidating limestone provided the tranquility that we had been longing for, ever since we left our busy life in KL.
+Resting on top of the boat and listening to the waves that crashed into those powerful yet intimidating limestone provided the tranquillity that we had been longing for, ever since we left our busy life in KL.

 Pak Achok told us to get into the sea as the waves were getting more violent.
 I was not brave enough to go further than few hundred meters from the boat.
 I was scared to be swept by the strong current.
 But that worry was simply at the back of my head as soon as I took a glance of the corals.
-It was not the best corals I've ever seen (because nothing can beat Pulau Tujuh's corals), but it was still quite colorful.
+It was not the best corals I’ve ever seen (because nothing can beat Pulau Tujuh’s corals), but it was still quite colourful.
 It covered a huge area, even deep into the sea.

 Pulau Kambing is easily a 30 minutes boat ride from the Bara Beach and costs around Rp 450k for the whole boat which can be shared with 5 people or more.
 The trip to Pulau Kambing also includes Pulau Liukang Loe, where you can have lunch (see below).